kaustuk/kaustuk/README.md

 ### Hi there 👋
-I am Software Engineer at [Zapr](https://www.zapr.in) building scaleable system.
-Enjoy learning and building new tech.
-Aim to solve real world problem to via Tech and make impactful contribution.
+My name is Kaustuk.
+I'm Lead Engineer currently working for Samsung Ads where I am working on real-time, high-scale, low-latency DSP(demand side platform) bidder systems.
+Like to build products, explore and learn new tech.
+Enjoy contributing to open source.

 👐 Open for collaboration on projects